zivkovic/natural_neighbour_interpolation_FRI_NRG/README.md

 This code does not use CUDA or any other parallel implementation, just CPU based implementation.
 The code is based on 2.4 section in 'Seminars.pdf'.

-No help will be provider with the inclusion of this code.
+No help will be provided with the inclusion of this code.
 None.
 You can use as you wish, but I will not help you add/change/fix anything.
 You are on your own.

 That's it folks!